 Something in my tone must have tipped him off.
 “You are, aren’t you?”

-He loosened his hold on me and was just starting to speak when the door to the room crashed open.
+I nodded.
+He loosened his hold on me and was just starting to say something more when the door to the room crashed open.

 Copyright © 2020 by Navessa Allen